fredriko/metacurate-lexicon/README.md

 # Metacurate Lexicon
 ## tl;dr
-The metacurate lexicon, and the accompanying API, are the results of an investigation into the feasibility to deploy a web service that uses a reasonably large vector model to heroku.
+The metacurate lexicon, and the accompanying API, are the results of an investigation into the feasibility to deploy a web service that uses a reasonably large set of word embeddings to platform-as-a-service Heroku.

-Upcoming features at [metacurate.io](https://metacurate.io) will require access to a lexicon of semantically similar multi-word terms.
+Upcoming features at [metacurate.io](https://metacurate.io) require access to a lexicon of semantically similar multi-word terms.
 Since metacurate.io is hosted on [heroku](https://www.heroku.com/), I wanted to find out whether the required semantic lexicon functionality can be deployed to heroku too, without violating their application size constraints.

 The answer is *yes*.

+## How to run the web service locally

+### Pre-requisites and installation

+You will need:

+* Python 3.6
+* virutalenv

+Optional: If you plan on using retrieve and use the data from metacurate.io, you will also need to have a MongoDb instance running (see section *The data* below).

+* Create a virtual environment, let's call it *metacurate-lexicon*
+* *pip install -r requirements.txt*

+### Running the service

+## How to deploy the web service to Heroku

 ## Background
 This is a python/Flask web application that exposes interfaces (a web GUI and a RESTful API) for looking up semantically